Editor's note: This blog post was originally published in Feb. 2021 and updated with new information in Sept. 2023.

-Remote and/or geographically engineering teams must work concurrently with designers without overwriting new changes or configurations.
+Remote and/or global engineering teams must work concurrently with designers without overwriting new changes or configurations.
 This accessibility is essential for them to plan, validate, and optimize ahead of production.

 Without a single source of data truth, engineers cannot easily communicate and collaborate with different stakeholders.
 Moreover, unless they work from a consistent set of data, engineers can be the source of inaccuracies that trigger rework downstream.

-Concurrent engineering is the process of using technology to automatically connect and communicate product data across globally distributed engineering teams using one or more design tools.
+Concurrent engineering is the automated connection and communication of product data across globally distributed engineering teams using one or more design tools.
 In essence, this approach fuels the collaborative culture that underpins highly engaged and successful engineering organizations that produce market-winning products.

 Concurrent engineering paves the way for efficiencies in organizing and tracking all design data centrally with a single authoritative source of truth, making it far easier to find and re-use the data.
 With less time spent tracking down CAD files, recreating data, updating systems, and answering data requests from non-CAD users, engineers can meet cost and production targets.

-The advantages of this approach include lower development costs, faster time-to-market, and higher market share/new market penetration.
+This approach helps manufacturers reduce development costs, accelerate time-to-market, grow market share, and penetrate new markets.
 With fewer unanticipated changes and less rework, manufacturers realize higher “first time right” percentages.
 In fact, this engineering approach can enable a continuous improvement model, which results in developing and predictably delivering products at the right cost and quality on an ongoing basis.

 How do you enable concurrent engineering?
 The answer is a robust product data management (PDM) solution.
 Engineers manage many different types of data during the product design process.
 PDM software helps connect and communicate product information across globally distributed teams using various tools—CAD, requirements, test, simulation, etc. By using PDM as a central repository, every model, drawing or document is secured and easily found.
 Efficiencies are gained because every version and revision are tracked, required approvals are managed, and manual tasks are automated.